 And don’t forget the color temperature.
 The best lighting for your landscaping should be in the same color family as the objects you’re lighting up: Use warmer light on oak trees and brown siding, while cooler colors like those found on pine trees or dark gray exterior stone play better with a more neutral color temperature.
 Very cool whites (4000-5000K) are best suited to ultramodern or commercial landscape projects.
 See our guide to color temperatures for more.

 Your lumen output will depend on the height of your trees.
 This is important because too high of output could cause a tree to look blown out and too low of output could prevent the viewer from seeing the tree’s details.
 We suggest following these guidelines:

-- For smaller trees up to 1 story or 6-10 feet, opt for 80-120 lumens.
+- For smaller trees up to 1 story or 6 to 10 feet, opt for 80 to 120 lumens.
 This level is the lowest lumen level and also works great for bushes and shrubs.

 Now you have the basics to go forth and lay out your own landscape design.
 It is important to note that you should consult with a professional when laying out your landscaping plan so they can ensure you’re working with the right voltage for your transformer and other important details.

 The key is to take your time.
 And you can start small and build from there—an over-lit space can be as uncomfortable or unusable as a completely dark one.